Networking is a requirement for most modern iOS apps.

 }

-If you have a fast internet connection, the UI might appear immediately.
-To see how a networked app works with slow connections, you can use the network link conditioner to slow down your network requests.
+If you have a fast internet connection, loading question details may occur instantaneously.
+If you provide a loading interface and want to see how it behaves on a slow internet connection, you can use the network link conditioner to slow down your app.

 It’s easy to make an app by throwing some code together.
 But without best practices and robust architecture, you soon end up with unmanageable spaghetti code.
 In this guide I'll show you how to properly structure SwiftUI apps.